project-araia/climpdfgetter/README.md

 - OSTI limits search results to 1000 for each term.
 Use ```climpdf count-remote-osti [OPTIONS] START_YEAR STOP_YEAR``` to help adjust year ranges.
 - Corresponding metadata is also downloaded.
-- Run ```climpdf count-local OSTI``` between searches to avoid downloading already-collected documents.
+- Run ```climpdf count-local OSTI``` between searches to determine the number of documents downloaded from OSTI, *and* update the local checkpoint file.
+The checkpoint prevents downloading duplicates.

 #### EPA